Southend-on-Sea City Council

 Eastwood Community Centre provides a wide range of services, including preschool, drama, fitness classes, youth activities, and events for all age groups.

 We refreshed the centre by painting and refurbishing key areas, including the lounge, corridors, toilets, and stage, creating a welcoming space for the community and enhancing its appeal for future hires.
-This revitalisation will encourage more local groups to use the space, increase revenue, and support the centre’s continued growth and success.
+This revitalisation will has already encouraged new groups to use/hire the space:

 Read even more lovely feedback from the venue here